toros-astro/corral/docs/source/tutorial/tuto04.rst

 Run by Groups
 ^^^^^^^^^^^^^

-One of the most important concepts of run Corrals steps is grouping them in groups.
+One of the most important concepts with Corral steps is the notion of groups.

-Certain steps can be added to some group by adding ``groups`` attribute to a Step class.
-For exampe if we want to add the tree statiscis calculators steps to an ``statistics``
+Certain steps can be grouped together by adding a ``groups`` attribute to a Step class.
+For exampe, if we want to add the tree statiscis calculators steps to a ``statistics`` group, we'd write:

 .. code-block:: python